shanthi1999/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card-with-a-reveal-effect/README.md

+# 🐞 Creating a CSS-only Expanding Card with a Reveal Effect

 This document details a CSS-only technique to create an expanding card with a reveal effect.
 The effect showcases a hidden content area that smoothly expands when the card is hovered over.
 This is achieved using CSS transitions, transforms, and the `:hover` pseudo-class, avoiding the need for JavaScript.
 This example utilizes plain CSS3; no frameworks like Tailwind are necessary.